You are here: Health Service / Sexual and Reproductive Health

 Vaginitis

-If you are experiencing symptoms that include severe itching, burning, soreness, irritation of the vagina and/or vulva, along with an abnormal discharge that may be accompanied by an odor, please schedule an appointment with a nurse practitioner for proper diagnosis and treatment.
+If you are experiencing symptoms that include severe itching, burning, soreness, irritation of the vagina and/or vulva, along with an abnormal discharge that may be accompanied by an odor, please schedule an appointment with a provider for proper diagnosis and treatment.

 Other Resources